Slab-On-Grade Construction - Technical Guide

 Comfort and efficiency:

-In the absence of 5 feet of dirt, a slab-on-grade requires additional measures to avoid frost heave, so it includes levels of insulation that otherwise seem to be omitted from basement construction.
+In the absence of 5 feet of dirt, a slab-on-grade in cold climate zones requires additional measures to avoid frost heave, so it includes levels of insulation that otherwise seem to be omitted from basement construction.
 That insulation can be paid for with the thousands of dollars that would have gone into purchasing concrete for a foundation wall.

 Slab floors also easily accommodate radiant floor heating, which offers a very balanced and comfortable environment, transforming the concrete mass into one big radiator.